muggy8/improbable/from-me-to-me/a9bIQF8s.md

 I immediately contrasted Phanna's appearance against mine.

-I was wearing my usual hunting gear, chest armor, long leggings and what would have been travel boots.
+I was wearing my usual hunting gear, chest armour, long leggings and what would have been travel boots.

-Yet despite how much better equiped I am than Phanna, I still couldn't shake the feeling that even in this way, I was inferior to him.
+Yet despite how much better equipped I am than Phanna, I still couldn't shake the feeling that even in this way, I was inferior to him.

 Maybe that playful careless look is what makes him so feel much more powerful and capable.